-In line with power system requirements, additional capacity from any technology deployed should be done at a scale and pace that flexibly responds to the economy and associated electricity demand.
-This should be done in a manner that avoids tariff shocks to the user.
+In line with power system requirements, additional capacity from any technology deployed should be done at a scale and pace that flexibly responds to the economy and associated electricity demand, in a manner that avoids tariff shocks in particular; it is the user of electricity that ultimately pays.

-Within this context, and as it is the case with coal, small nuclear units will be a much more manageable investment when compared to a fleet approach.
-The development of such plants elsewhere in the world is therefore particularly interesting for South Africa, and upfront planning with regard to additional nuclear capacity is requisite, given the >10-year lead time, for timely decision making and implementation.
+In this regard and as it is the case with coal, small nuclear units will be a much more manageable investment when compared to a fleet approach.

+The development of such plants elsewhere in the world is therefore particularly interesting for South Africa, and upfront planning with regard to additional nuclear